 Turkey is a party to most international IP-related treaties, including the Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs), which aims to harmonise the legal framework for anticounterfeiting and anti-piracy.
-Turkey's new IP Code entered into force on January 10 2017 upon its publication in the Official Gazette.
-The new law amends decree-laws pertaining to the protection of trademarks, patents, geographical indications and industrial designs, unifying them into a single code.
+Accordingly, Trademark Decree-Law 556 is almost fully compliant with TRIPs.